Practice Profile

 • The nature and scope of obligations to maintain a bridge under a local Act of Parliament.

-Stephanie writes and speaks on various environmental law issues as part of her regular contributions to the FTB Environmental Law Blog and FTB’s Quarterly Environmental Law update.
-Topics include:
+Stephanie writes and speaks on various environmental law issues.
+She regularly contributes to the FTB Environmental Law Blog and FTB’s Quarterly Environmental Law update.
+Recent topics have included:

 • The overlap between human rights and environmental law;